-Although the gas turbines will burn natural gas fuel when first installed, the M501JAC gas turbines are hydrogen-capable to operate on up to 30% hydrogen fuel mixture and transition to 100% hydrogen as increasing supplies of hydrogen become available,
+Although the gas turbines will burn natural gas fuel when first installed, the M501JAC gas turbines are hydrogen-capable to operate on up to 30% hydrogen fuel mixture and transition to 100% hydrogen as increasing supplies of hydrogen become available.

-Los Angeles says it will continue to purchase most of the new combined cycle station output and will rely on the Intermountain project to help meet California’s target to decarbonize all retail power sales in the state by 2045.
+City of Los Angeles says it will continue to purchase most of the new combined cycle station output and will rely on the Intermountain project to help meet California’s target to decarbonize all retail power sales in the state by 2045.

 “Our mission is to provide affordable, reliable power with a future vision of becoming a net-zero carbon energy resource,” said Dan Eldredge, IPA general manager.
 “The unique Intermountain Power Project site and existing regional energy infrastructure provide an ideal opportunity for accomplishing this mission.”

 Mitsubishi is also collaborating with Magnum Development on the 1,000MW Advanced Clean Energy Storage project to create a renewable hydrogen generation and storage facility next to the combined cycle station site.

 Magnum owns and controls the only known “Gulf Coast” style domal-quality salt cavern formations (for hydrogen storage) in the western United States.

 The project partners aim to use excess renewable energy from across the Western U.S. to generate green hydrogen via electrolysis and store it in an existing underground salt dome near the power plant.